Book now available at Amazon worldwide!

 For although I hope I’ve written a little tale of romance, set on Valentine’s day, truly the most important thing I’m trying to do is write about IDEAS.

 The Gentle Traditionalist is a tremendous book: moving and humourous, opening up the most profound issues, engaging the most strident of polemics with the lightest touch.
 Ireland’s place in the English-speaking world, the revolutions and counter-revolutions of the Enlightenment and the modern era, and the human weakness and divine resilience of the Catholic Church, are the book’s themes.
 But it remains for all that an easy read, above all a gentle appeal to those outside the Church to reconsider the hostility which, for so many, is now an unthinking, bred-in-the-bone prejudice.

 Today it is hard to know what to say to the sincere enquirer, when the Church appears to send out such mixed signals and internal disputes are take up so much of her time and energy.
 Roger Buck is to be congratulated for making the case for the Church at this moment of confusion.
 For Christ has not ceased to be our one hope, the Spes Unica; and the Church is today, more than ever, the only path back from the barbarism that seems to be engulfing the West.”— JOSEPH SHAW, President of the Latin Mass Society of England and Wales.

-Here in this book I endeavour to take the blinkers off – like an amoeba vs. Goliath – so that people may behold the liberating wonder and beauty of the Catholic Mystery.
+Here in this book—part novel, part dialogue—I make my own humble endeavour to take the blinkers off—in the prayer that some people may be led like I was led, to the liberating wonder and beauty of the Catholic Mystery.

 GPL.
 Those are my initials.
 You’ll hear my full name later.
 But let’s start with those.
 GT—the Gentle Traditionalist—would like it that way, I think.
 You’ll hear his real name soon too.
 This book isn’t mine, you see.
 It’s GT’s.
 Without him—and what he did for me—I could never have written it.